lsst-dm/alert_stream/README.md

 To enable postage stamp collection, specify a directory to which files should be written with the optional flag `--stampDir <directory name>`.
 If run using a Docker container, the stamps will be collected within the container.

-To collect postage stamp cutoutss locally, you can mount a local directory and give the Docker container write access with, e.g., the following command:
+To collect postage stamp cutouts locally, you can mount a local directory and give the Docker container write access with, e.g., the following command:

 ```
 $ docker run -it \